MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 For visual/video instructions, go to

-With thankful acknowledgement to Elrina van der Merwe for her practical help and to Michal Kosmulski for his patient and kind explanations via email, some of which is quoted as part of the text below.
+With thankful acknowledgement to Anette Carr and Reiner Delgado for testing and for submitting editing suggestions and alternative folding methods; to Elrina van der Merwe for her practical help and to Michal Kosmulski for his kind and patient explanations via email, some of which is quoted as part of the text below.

 Shuzo Fujimoto - First Origami Engineer